kasramojallal1/kasramojallal1/README.md

 ### Hi there 👋

+- I am currently studying as a master's student at the University of Windsor.
+- I specialize in the intersection of machine learning and cybersecurity, focusing specifically on federated learning techniques to enhance data privacy and security.

 <!--
 **kasramojallal1/kasramojallal1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.